-Local Returning Officers are appointed to conduct the election within the local authority area (known as the voting area).
+(Acting) Returning Officers are appointed to conduct the election within each constituency area.
 They decide how many polling stations are needed, where they should be situated and how many Presiding Officers and Poll Clerks are required to staff them.

 Do not assume that a polling station will be in the same place as it has been for previous elections or referendums.
-The Local Returning Officer will provide information on the location of the polling station when appointments are made.
+The (Acting) Returning Officer will provide information on the location of the polling station when appointments are made.
 All members of the polling station team should know the location of the polling station before polling day.

-The Local Returning Officer may ask Presiding Officers to visit the polling station in advance of polling day.
+The (Acting) Returning Officer may ask Presiding Officers to visit the polling station in advance of polling day.
 Where this is the case, they should arrange a mutually convenient time with the key-holder.

 At all times, access to a polling station prior to polling day should only be with the permission of the key-holder.
 Be aware of the sensitivities around visiting local authority premises during working hours (particularly educational and social care establishments).
-If possible, it may also be useful to meet up at the polling station, or online, with other members of the team before polling day to find out what facilities are available and to discuss what supplies and refreshments may be needed.
+If possible, it may also be useful to meet up at the polling station with other members of the team before polling day to find out what facilities are available and to discuss what supplies and refreshments may be needed.